 Apple Watch Series 6

-The Apple Watch Series 6 is the most powerful smartwatch introduced by Apple so far.
-Available in aluminum, stainless steel, and titanium, the Watch features for the first time a blood-oxygen sensor and a brighter always-on display.
+The Apple Watch Series 6 was Apple’s flagship smartwatch from October 2020 to September 2021.
+Available in aluminum, stainless steel, and titanium, it featured for the first time a blood-oxygen sensor and a brighter always-on display.
+The company ditched the smartwatch for its successor, the Apple Watch Series 7.

 Table of contents